 Common reactions when relaxation feels unfamiliar

-Do you recognise this?
+Do you recognize this?

-How deep pressure helps you get used to relaxation
+How deep pressure helps acclimate to relaxation

-How Hugsback helps you get used to relaxation
+How Hugsback helps you acclimate to relaxation

 - Start small and without expectation — Simply place the plush toy on your chest or lap, without forcing yourself to relax immediately.